Garuda1/unixlib/CONTRIBUTING.md

 - Intense code commenting is recomended, especially in complex parts.
 - No, putting an hexdumped jpeg of your cat as a comment is not acceptable.
 - Don't use binary / octal / etc. You can only use the decimal and hexadecimal bases.
+- Update the Wiki after implementing a new feature!

 Happy hacktoberfest :)